100% LA CAMPAIGN

 My process included creating original painted watercolor textures that I then scanned and brought into Adobe Photoshop to change the hue and saturation, and then to Adobe Illustrator to alter further.
 The street post is from the iconic “sister cities” sign in Downtown, but I changed the text to show the various cultural districts that are all represented in Los Angeles.
 Finally, adding an even more personal touch by writing my own lettering into the street signs.

-Of course I had to get a selfie in front of the wall!
+And of course I had to take a selfie when I visited the installed piece!